-The Outer Hebrides provide a forward base for oil-The Outer Hebrides provide a forward base for oil related operations in the deep-water frontier areas of the Atlantic, off the north west of Scotland.
+The Outer Hebrides provide a forward base for oilrelated operations in the deep-water frontier areas of the Atlantic, off the north west of Scotland.
 Situated close to the Hebrides platform, Stornoway can play a major role in the future development of resources as far offshore as the Rockall Bank.

-As a result of the Lewis Offshore yard, originally built in the early 1970s, Stornoway has a strong connection within the oil and gas industry.
-As well as a wide variety of barges and tugs associated with the Arnish facility, Stornoway harbour has a long history of oil-related traffic including supply vessels, seismic vessels, anchor handlers, workboats etc. The Arnish Fabrication yard is now operated by Harland & Wolff, an internationally recognised company with extensive experience in marine engineering.
+As a result of the Lewis Offshore yard, originally built in the early 1970s, Stornoway has a strong connection within the Oil & Gas industry.
+As well as a wide variety of barges/tugs associated with the Arnish facility, Stornoway harbour has a long history of oil-related traffic including supply vessels, seismic vessels, anchor handlers, workboats etc.

-Near to the Arnish materials quay is the barge grounding berth, suitable for a standard North Sea barge.
-The Port also has a rig anchorage area with a minimum depth of 14m, initially installed during the refurbishment of the Drillmaster/Buchan Alpha rig in the early 1980's.
+Near to the Arnish materials quay is the barge grounding berth, suitable for a standard North Sea